 If you want to know more take a look at our blog ‘anyone for sardines?’
 This looks at the Feast of Saint Anthony, also known as the ‘Sardine Festival’, and is the biggest street party of them all.
 The carnival atmosphere goes on for days and there is even a parade that starts at the Marques de Pombal Square and makes its way down Lisbon’s main street, the Avenida da Liberdade (about fifteen minutes walk from The Lumiares).
 Wear comfortable shoes though – the streets are packed and it’s much easier to walk everywhere then try and find an uber or tuk tuk.

-Get the lowdown from the concierge at reception or for the schedule of events take a look at festasdelisboa.com
+Get the lowdown from the front desk or for the schedule of events take a look at festasdelisboa.com